Quasilocal first law of black hole dynamics from local Lorentz transformations: Discussion

-In this paper, we have shown that (a) the energy of a black hole as determined by an observer at a distance $l_{0}$ from the horizon is $A/8\pi G l_{0}$, and (b) that the first law for these observers is given by $\delta H=\kappa\delta A/8\pi G $, with $\kappa$ being an universal constant for these observers with value $1/l_{0}$.
 Some further comments are in order.
 Firstly, we emphasize that these results are obtained as boundary charges arising out of invariance of boundary conditions under Lorentz transformations.
-It must also be pointed out that the quasi- local energy may also be derived from the boundary terms which survive on the horizon in the second order metric formulation.
-This may be seen as follows: the boundary Hamiltonian on a cross- section of a null surface due to an infinitesimal coordinate transformation $x_{a}\rightarrow x_{a}+\epsilon_{a} (x)$ is given by: $H={1\over 8\pi G} \int d^{2}\Sigma^{ab}\, \nabla_{[a}\,\epsilon_{b]},$ where $d^{2}\Sigma^{ab}$ is an element of the cross- section and $\epsilon_{a}$ is the diffeomorphism generated by the Killing vector $\chi^{a}$, which in the inertial frame of the Rindler spacetime is given by $\chi^{a}=(x/l_{0})\left[\left(\partial/\partial t\right)^{a} +\left(\partial/\partial x\right)^{a}\right]$.
+It must also be pointed out that the quasilocal energy may also be derived from the boundary terms which survive on the horizon in the second order metric formulation.
+This may be seen as follows: the boundary Hamiltonian on a cross- section of a null surface due to an infinitesimal coordinate transformation $x_{a}\rightarrow x_{a}+\epsilon_{a} (x)$ is given by: $H=(1/ 8\pi G) \int d^{2}\Sigma^{ab}\, \nabla_{[a}\,\epsilon_{b]},$ where $d^{2}\Sigma^{ab}$ is an element of the cross- section and $\epsilon_{a}$ is the diffeomorphism generated by the Killing vector $\chi^{a}$, which in the inertial frame of the Rindler spacetime is given by $\chi^{a}=(x/l_{0})\left[\left(\partial/\partial t\right)^{a} +\left(\partial/\partial x\right)^{a}\right]$.
 In the inertial coordinates, the value of the surface element is ${1\over 2}\sqrt{q}\,d^{2}x_{\perp}$ and $\nabla_{[a}\,\epsilon_{b]}$ gives a value of $1/l_{0}$.
 Thus, the Hamiltonian is $A/8\pi G l_{0}$.
-Note that since this is a second order metric formulation, it does not sense the action of Lorentz transformations.
-On the other hand, our derivation is in the first order formalism and gives an alternate perspective to the quasi- local first law.
-Secondly, if electromagnetic fields are present, there are two additional terms in the symplectic structure, one from the bulk ${-1\over 4\pi}\int_{\Delta} \delta_{[1}A\wedge \delta_{2]}{}^{*}F$ and one from the surface ${-1\over 4\pi}\int_{\Delta} \delta_{[1}\Psi\,\delta_{2]}{}^{*}F$.
-Here, the scalar $\Psi$ is defined as $\lie_{\chi}\Psi=(\chi \cdot A)$.
-Using these, we gets that the contribution of the electromagnetic Hamiltonian to be $\delta Q_{em}=(\chi\cdot A-\lambda_{\chi})\delta q\equiv \Phi\,\delta q$, where $q=(-1/4\pi )\int{}^{*}F$.
-Moreover, on the horizon, one usually sets $\lie_{\chi}\,A=d(\lambda_{\chi})$ so that $\Phi$ is a constant.
-This immediately implies that the energy is to be added by $(-\Phi\, q)$, but the quasi- local first law retains the same form $\delta E=\kappa \delta A/8\pi G$.
-There is an important caveat though: if the condition $\lie_{\chi}\,A=d(\lambda_{\chi})$ holds not only on the horizon or the near horizon, but to the entire bulk, then, the contribution from the electromagnetic field does not arise.
+Note that since this is a second order metric formulation, it does not sense the action of local Lorentz transformations.
+On the other hand, our derivation of the local Lorentz boost and the horizon area is in the first order formalism.
+This gives an alternate perspective to the quasilocal first law.
 Thirdly, the limiting case of extremal black holes is not easy to treat using the method described here since the Rindler description of the near horizon structure itself breaks down in that case.
-However, it may still be argued that the first law is vacuous since the proper distance from the black hole is infinite and hence the surface gravity vanishes.
+However since eqn. (\ref{boost charge}) is independent of whether the isolated horizon is extremal, one can argue that a first law holds for extremal isolated horizon with $\eta$ being an undetermined constant.
 Fourth, the result of \cite{Frodden:2011eb} assumes the existence of the first law in a certain form, which indeed arises if one considers general relativity (their subsequent construction, however, is independent of specific nature of the theory of gravity), but may be entirely different if one considers other theories of gravity, for example a scalar tensor theory.
 Then, it remains to see how the arguments of \cite{Frodden:2011eb} may change and what new results may arise.
 Furthermore, if one considers the additional Holst term, one may also get contributions from the rotation part of the Little group, and may have important implications for the simplicity constraints and the quantisation.
 These and other related matters will be discussed in a subsequent paper.